Robert Holden (politician): 2017 election

 Holden, a long-registered Democrat, ran in the 2017 Democratic primary for New York City Council against incumbent Democrat Elizabeth Crowley, but lost 63.6% to 36.1%.
 In the general election, Holden ran on the Republican, Conservative, Reform Party lines, as well as the independent "Dump de Blasio" line.
 Despite not being a registered member of the Republican party, he was able to receive the county's nomination by obtaining a Wilson Pakula authorization.

 Holden won a tight race, garnering 10,653 votes to Crowley’s 10,426.

-2018

-Holden was the prime sponsor in introducing and passing resolutions 420, 421, and 422.
-The resolutions declared November 11 as Polish Independence Day, October 15 as Tadeusz Kosciuszko Day, and October 11 as Casimir Pulaski Day in New York City, respectively.
-The bills all passed unanimously on October 31, 2018.